 Is there anything better than a big bowl of hot chili on a cold day?
-This Sweet Potato Chili is a tasty twist on traditional chili adds sweet potatoes to all the usual chili ingredients, as well as a couple of other secret ingredients.
+This Sweet Potato Chili is a tasty twist on traditional chili adds sweet potatoes to all the usual chili ingredients, as well as a couple of other secret ingredients to make this easy chili recipe extra tasty.

 This chili has bite sized sweet potato pieces and raisins, and both add a touch of sweetness to the whole dish, which is a perfect complement to the spice.
 The idea of adding raisins is something I got from my mother in law - she always adds raisins to food that has ground beef.